 Wigs and hairpieces may give you back the confidence to face the world.
 There are a lot of hairstyles and hair colors to choose from.
-You may rock a different hairstyle everyday if you like.
+You may rock a different hairstyle every day if you like.

 How can Red Light Therapy help grow hair back?

-Since NASA conducted the study to the many medical benefits of red light therapy, many people has been amazed by the power of red light.
+Since NASA conducted the study to the many medical benefits of red light therapy, many people have been amazed by the power of red light.
 Not only is it used to heal wounds, alleviate joint pain, and reverse sun damage, it is also proven to help restore hair growth.
-As long as the light emits wave lengths between 630-670 nm, it will definitely aid in correcting and treating hair loss.
+As long as the light emits wavelengths between 630-670 nm, it will definitely aid in correcting and treating hair loss.
 It doesn’t have to be a laser device, as long as it operates and emits the necessary wavelength of red light, it will aid in hair growth.

 Red light is absorbed by the hair follicles and can stimulate the growth of hair.
 The light must be absorbed by the hair follicles for the natural biological reaction to occur.
-An intracellular enzyme called Cytochrome C is responsible in absorbing the red light.
+An intracellular enzyme called Cytochrome C is responsible for absorbing the red light.
 This enzyme is also responsible for stimulating the hair follicles to send signals to promote gene activity and lower the cell death as regulated by the genes.

 Will red light therapy cause hair to grow in other unwanted places?

 Red light therapy can stimulate hair growth but it cannot grow hair in places where it has never existed.
 It can improve the quality of the hair that grows by increasing the blood supply to the area, making sure that the growing hair is getting the nutrients it needs to be healthy.